Skip to main content

 AUM

-The Notre Dame Investment Office manages the University of Notre Dame's total investment portfolio of $20.4 billion, which includes the endowment, working capital, and additional assets.
-The Endowment Pool held $7.8 billion at June 2025 and returned 13.6 percent in fiscal 2025.
+The Notre Dame Investment Office manages the University of Notre Dame's endowment of about $20.1 billion as of June 2025, within a broader investment portfolio of about $25.8 billion that includes working capital and other assets.
+The endowment returned 13.6 percent in fiscal 2025.
 Notre Dame's 5-, 10-, 15-, and 20-year returns all rank among the top decile of its peer group of the 20 largest university endowments, reflecting a disciplined alternatives-heavy approach refined over decades.

 Focus